phetsims/masses-and-springs/doc/implementation-notes.md

 Vectors are used for visual representation only and are unitless.

-When a mass is dropped it falls as a free object at the rate of gravity and animates back to its home location on the mass shelf.
+When a mass is dropped it falls as a free object at the rate of gravity and animates back to its home location on the mass's shelf.
 This second animation back to its home location is completely independent from the model and is only in place to organize fallen masses.
-It will animate independent of sim playback speed as well.
+It will animate independently of sim playback speed as well.

 ## Memory Management